BICENTENNIAL TRIBUTE

 SCENE 3

-D'O: Bon soir Byron! - forgive please the intrusion - I heard you were unwell and have bought you these fresh violets - as I know by careful perusal of your minor poems that they are favourites of yours
+D'O: Bon soir, Byron! - forgive, please the intrusion - I heard you were unwell and have bought you these fresh violets - as I know by careful perusal of your minor poems that they are favourites of yours

-B(taken aback): Dio - but they are! - please do come in - D'Orsay, I believe? how very Ancien Regime of you - Fletcher?! - D'Orsay, you must stay for supper - I will not dress for I am sure you approve of my silk charmeuse
+B(taken aback): Dio - but they are! - please do come in - D'Orsay, I believe?
+How very Ancien Régime of you - Fletcher?! - D'Orsay, you must stay for supper - I will not dress, for I am sure you approve of my silk charmeuse

 Fletcher appears with Champagne, lobster and lemon granita